Gunday: Release

 The first teaser poster was released in mid-December 2012, when the film began its production for a 2013 release.
 In April 2013, it was announced that the film was scheduled to release on Valentine's Day, 14 February 2014.
 The teaser trailer of the film was released on 22 November 2013 along with Gori Tere Pyaar Mein, and received a positive response, with India Today calling it "action-packed" and "promising".
 In what appeared to be a promotional strategy, Priyanka Chopra's character did not appear in the teaser, generating media buzz.
 She asked the audiences to wait for the release.
 On 12 December 2013, one day before the theatrical trailer release, the makers released the first look of Chopra, revealing that her character was a cabaret dancer, which had not been announced during production.

 The film's production studio released a range of merchandise, partnering with several brands for promotional purposes.
 The music and trailers aided its marketing.
 Gunday had its premiere in Dubai on 12 February 2014 with the full cast in attendance.
 It was released theatrically on 14 February 2014 on 2700 screens.
 A Bengali-dubbed version of the film was also released in West Bengal's small towns, where only Bengali films are shown.
-The film was not released in Pakistan, where it was highly awaited, after the country stopped giving No-Objection Certificates to Indian films in early 2014 due to pending legislative changes.
+The film was not released in Pakistan, where it was highly awaited, after the country stopped giving "no-objection certificate" to Indian films in early 2014 due to pending legislative changes.